cloudposse/terraform-aws-config/modules/cis-1-2-rules/README.md

 #### CIS AWS Foundations Benchmark Controls 1.2-1.14, 1.16, 1.20, 1.22, and 2.5: Global Resources

 These controls deal with ensuring various global resources, such as IAM Users, are configured in a way that aligns with the Benchmark.
 Since these resources are global, there is no reason to have AWS Config check them in each region.
-One region should be designated as the "Global Region" for AWS Config and checks for these controls should only be run in that region.
-This set of checks can be enabled in the "Global Region" by setting the `is_global_reource_region` to true and disabled in all other regions by setting `is_global_reource_region` to false or omitting it as false is the default value.
+One region should be designated as the _Global Region_ for AWS Config and checks for these controls should only be run in that region.
+This set of checks can be enabled in the _Global Region_ by setting the `is_global_reource_region` to true and disabled in all other regions by setting `is_global_reource_region` to false or omitting it as false is the default value.

 ### Parameter Overrides